 Coop gridlock.

-improving intestinal flora, detoxifying pollutants, strengthening the immune system, stimulating hair growth, improving arthritis and, and as a health tonic for cancer.
+I was having trouble reaching the meat, as the checkout line was snaking around in a curlicue that had swallowed the width of the aisle.
+To my right was the kombucha, touted for improving intestinal flora, detoxifying pollutants, strengthening the immune system, stimulating hair growth, improving arthritis and, and as a health tonic for cancer.
 I happen to like it because it's a good hangover remedy.
 New Year's was coming up, so I grabbed two bottles and tried to "excuse me" through the gridlock.

 "There's a green Volkswagen parked in front of the loading zone.
 PLEASE move it so we can unload our fresh, fresh foods."